I’ve never seen an elephant in the wild, yet these majestic, intelligent, social mammals stir strong emotion. Fostering an orphan is a way of helping

 I’ve long known the African elephant is endangered.
-But until I started writing about wildlife conservation and animal welfare, I wasn’t aware of the complexity of their survival problem.It’s an unfolding tragedy that spans countries and continents, and involves drug, terrorist, and ivory syndicates that exploit elephants for power and profit.
-Even government representatives, relied upon to protect people and wildlife, can be involved in corruption.
+But until I started writing about wildlife conservation and animal welfare, I wasn’t aware of the complexity of their survival problem.It’s an unfolding tragedy that spans countries and continents and involves terrorist, drug and ivory syndicates that exploit elephants for power and profit.
+Even government representatives relied upon to protect people and wildlife can be involved in corruption.

 Amidst the greed and betrayal, wildlife conservation groups are gaining ground in the fight against poaching and human-elephant conflict.
-I’ve been following the work of the David Sheldrick Wildlife Trust on their website, Facebook and Twitter platforms and I’ve been inspired by their anti-poaching initiatives, elephant orphan rescues and community education programs.
+I’ve been following the work of the David Sheldrick Wildlife Trust on their website, Facebook and Twitter platforms and I’ve been inspired by their anti-poaching initiatives, elephant orphan rescues and community education programmes.

 The David Sheldrick Wildlife Trust was founded in 1977 by Dame Daphne Sheldrick in honour of her husband, naturalist David Sheldrick.
 Daphne was the first person to raise an elephant orphan that was still dependent on milk.
 Alongside her family, she is still very much involved in the charity’s work.